SAVE THE DATE!!!! 2026 DESIGN EXPO IS SCHEDULED FOR FRIDAY JUNE 5th IN THE CHENEY TECH GYMNASIUM!

 MDET Department Head

 Mr. Jordan was a student at Cheney Tech back when the MDET shop was called CADD (Computer Aided Drafting and Design).
 He graduated in 2012 before going to the University of Hartford where he earned a Bachelors Degree in Architectural Engineering and Technology.
-Shortly after his graduation from the university, he found himself designing kitchens all over New England and even a few projects internationally.
+Shortly after his graduation from the university, he found himself designing houses and kitchens all over New England and even a few projects internationally.
 2 of Mr. Jordans kitchens were featured on the television show This Old House.
 After many years in the field, Mr. Jordan returned to Cheney Tech as the Department Head in October of 2021.

 Outside of the school community, Mr. Jordan officiates Basketball, enjoys camping and backpacking monthly with his Scouts BSA troop and designing things to improve his surroundings.